tumiprojects/open-projects/oil-skimmer-robot/readme.md

-# Project: Robotic System for the Identification, Containment and Removal of Oil and Hydrocarbons to Mitigate the Environmental Impact of Fishing Activities
+# Project: Robotic System for the Identification, Containment and Removal of Oil to Mitigate the Environmental Impact of Fishing Activities

 The following reposityory recopilates the files related to this project.